 - Education and social mobility in low- and middle-income countries

-- The social and non-monetary benefits of education (the effect of education on civic, moral, and political outcomes)
+- The social and non-monetary benefits of education (the effects of education on civic, moral, and political outcomes)

-- Education reform (educational vouchers; early childhood education; higher education)
+- Education reform (educational vouchers and privatization; early childhood education; higher education)

-- Human capital decisions (labor market benefits; gender gaps; child labor)
+- Human capital (labor market decisions and outcomes; educational gender gaps; child labor)

 Prior to arriving in Pittsburgh in 2010, Professor Shafiq held appointments at the World Bank, Washington and Lee University, and Indiana University at Bloomington.
-In Spring 2014, he was a Visiting Scholar at the University of Cambridge.
 He is married to Nazia Farzin Shafiq, with whom he has three daughters, Airah, Manal, and Nazeeba.